Accompanying prospective teachers in making intercultural experiences.

 In this module, theoretical knowledge on attitudes, values and beliefs will be related to student’s personal experiences and their needs for professional development.
 Topics relevant for this module are:

-- differences and universalities, intercultural communication
+- cultural differences and universalities, intercultural communication

 - diversity in classrooms,